sandy-pj2007/spider_softwaretasks/part_2/output/SandyaParthiban_106125103_task_1.md

 * `gen_corpus.py` – seed corpus generator
 * `Makefile` – build configuration

-The README indicated that AFL++ launches successfully but fails to make meaningful fuzzing progress.
+It was stated that AFL++ launches successfully but fails to make meaningful fuzzing progress.
 Therefore, the first step was to inspect both the harness and build system.

 ---